 It’s great to get out and #movemore outside, but make sure you #relaxmore, too.

 - Start small by scheduling time with a friend to try one of the first three ideas.
 (They’re easy!)

-- Then, plan a bigger trip with your companions-in-nature to go on a picnic or even a camping trip as the outdoors become a bigger part of your life.
+- Then, plan a bigger trip with your companions to go on a picnic or even a camping trip, as the outdoors become a bigger part of your life.

-Now take a deep, calming breath in nature, so you can be healthy for good!
+It’s time to stop reading and take a deep, calming breath in nature, so you can be Healthy for Good!